 One rainy night in Georgia, while lying in bed, my mind was in overdrive.
 I laid there thinking of ways I could transform the top into something that was useful and unique.
 Suddenly, at 3 a.m., I hopped out of bed and ran into the garage.
-The Hubs didn’t flinch, he was apparently use to my late-night rendezvous in the garage.
+The Hubs didn’t flinch, he apparently used to my late-night rendezvous in the garage.

 The next day, I told my husband my vision.
 I wanted to flip the piece upside down.
 He just stood there, staring with this blank look on his face, like again?
 Without any argument, he flipped the piece.
-After looking it up and down, he was quite surprised by the upside down look.
+After looking it up and down, he was quite surprised by the upside-down look.
 I then proceeded to explain the rest of my vision.
 I wanted to remove the two drawers (yes it has drawers I just forgot to take a photo, ughhh!) and replace them with shelves.
 The glass in the doors would be removed and replaced with chicken wire.
 Lastly, I asked the Hubs to build me a new plank top.
 He agreed!

-Supply List: (Note: These are affiliate links.
+(Note: These are affiliate links.
 I include products that I use or similar products.
 You can see my Disclosure here).

 – Behr Paint “Sage Garden”